-- Confidential: Unauthorized disclosure could cause damage to the national security.
+- Confidential: Unauthorized disclosure could cause damage to national security.

-- Secret: Unauthorized disclosure could cause serious damage to the national security.
+- Secret: Unauthorized disclosure could cause serious damage to national security.

-- Top Secret: Unauthorized disclosure could cause exceptionally grave damage to the national security.
+- Top Secret: Unauthorized disclosure could cause exceptionally grave damage to national security.

 In addition to the above, some classified information is so sensitive that even the extra protection measures applied to Top Secret information are not sufficient.
 This information is known as Sensitive Compartmented Information (SCI) or Special Access Programs (SAP), and one needs special SCI Access or SAP approval to be given access to this information.

 You may need one of these levels of security clearance to hold different jobs in the military and with civilian contractors.
 You can apply for these jobs if you don't have a clearance, but they will give preference to those who already have a security clearance.

 The government pays the cost of clearances for military personnel and civilian government employees.
 But the law requires that contractors pay most of the costs of obtaining clearances for their employees.
 That's why contractors often advertise for applicants who already hold a valid clearance.
 Additionally, it saves them time, as they don't have to wait for months for the new employee to obtain a clearance, and begin to do the job they were hired for.

 For military personnel, two things determine the level of security clearance required: your job and your assignment.
 Many military jobs require access to classified information, regardless of where you are assigned.
 In other cases, the job itself may not require a security clearance, but the particular location or unit that the person is assigned to would require giving access to classified information and material.

 The Department of Defense (DOD) operates its security program separate from other government agencies, with its own procedures and standards.
 A Top Secret Clearance with the Department of Energy, for example, would not necessarily transfer to DoD.